What’s the most valuable selling page on a web site?

 What’s the first thing you would do?
 I’m betting it would be to check with the other docs on your “maybe” list to see if THEY owned their clinic.

 You may learn they don’t and quietly slip away and become a patient of the doc who was doing a professional job of doing what he should be doing – helping you make an educated buying decision.

-Now, imagine if the next three or four questions highlighted three or four additional competitive advantages the doc had over his competitors?
+Now, imagine if the next three or four questions highlighted additional competitive advantages the doc had over his competitors?
 Think that might position him as the clear choice for the prospect?
-(He did.
-And it did!)
+(ANSWER: it did!)

 The impact of using this approach was so compelling, I’m sure he had some prospects that immediately picked up the phone to book a consultation.

 Use your FAQ page as selling tool where you set a trap for competitors by clearly helping your prospects understand why you are their best choice.